Cervix

 • High risk HPV acts via E6 and E7 oncogenes (Biotech Histochem 2015;90:573, Ecancermedicalscience 2015;9:526)

-• E7 binds to retinoblastoma gene (Rb), displacing transcription factors normally bound by Rb and inactivating Rb mediated cell cycle regulation pathway
+• E7 binds to retinoblastoma gene (Rb), displacing transcription factors normally bound by Rb and the inactivating Rb mediated cell cycle regulation pathway

 • p16 immunohistochemistry is used as a surrogate marker for high risk HPV infection